tarikbir/MCModVersionChecker/README.md

 > ⚠️ The key is required to authenticate your requests to the CurseForge API.

 ## Planned Features
+- [ ] Modrinth support
+- [ ] Search with mod names or slugs
-- [ ] Scan a folder to find mods from curseforge rather than using an id list
+- [ ] Scan a folder to find mods from curseforge/modrinth rather than using an id list
+- [ ] Grab all files rather than just latest releases (bulk releases break this app or can't search for older versions as curse's api mod list query only returns recent files) ⚠️ This may be impossible to do as curse and modrinth api both does not support this
+- [ ] Download updates (not the intended usage, but since we get all mods, why not?)
 - [ ] Grab latest minecraft version automatically on startup (currently it's just set to 1.21.1, but it's modifiable)
-- [ ] Grab all files rather than just latest releases (bulk releases break this app or can't search for older versions as curse's api mod list query only returns recent files)
-- [ ] Download updates (not the intended usage, but since we get all mods, why not?)
 - [ ] Get all mod info, including changelogs, latest version, etc.